19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (vi) the charge under paragraph (iv) —

-(A) shall be in addition to any charge under section 21(1) or 21A(1) on any estate or interest in the immovable property to secure the repayment of any money withdrawn from the Fund (for all or any of the purposes referred to in section 21(1) or 21A(1)) by any person other than the member (including the interest that would have accrued thereto if the withdrawal had not been made) and the payment of the minimum sum into that person’s retirement account;
+(A) shall be in addition to any charge under section 21(1) or 21A(1) on any estate or interest in the immovable property to secure the repayment of any money withdrawn from the Fund (for all or any of the purposes referred to in section 21(1) or 21A(1)) by any person other than the member (including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made) and the payment of the minimum sum into that person’s retirement account;

 [57/2007 wef 01/01/2008]